Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 	* Simplifies performance management with multiple databases.
 	* Best for managing and scaling databases with variable usage patterns.

-### Azure SQL Database
+### 1-2 Azure SQL Database

 Azure SQL Database is a fully managed **relational database** service provided by Microsoft Azure.

 It is a cloud-based database service that offers a high level of **scalability, availability, and security**.

 Azure SQL Database is based on the latest version of Microsoft SQL Server, and it is designed to handle various workloads ranging from small web applications to large enterprise workloads.

 Azure SQL Database supports popular relational database engines, such as **SQL Server, MySQL, and PostgreSQL**, and offers a variety of deployment options, including single database and elastic pool.

-Azure SQL Database offers several benefits that make it a popular choice for businesses looking to migrate their **on-premises databases** to the cloud.
+<mark>Azure SQL Database offers several benefits that make it a popular choice for businesses looking to migrate their **on-premises databases** to the cloud.</mark>

 ![Alt Image Text](../images/az305_8_1.png "Body image")